 2.6.1.d Plugins can depend on Unreal Engine plugins distributed with the engine, but must not depend on other user-made Unreal Engine plugins.

-2.6.2.a Code plugins must not be ‘closed-source’ with regard to any code the publisher created which requires Unreal Engine source code to compile; that code must be included in the zipped up plugin folder.
+2.6.2.a Code plugins must not be ‘closed-source’ with regard to any code the seller created which requires Unreal Engine source code to compile; that code must be included in the zipped up plugin folder.
 The only externally compiled static libraries or DLLs that would be acceptable for including in a submission would be code which does not include or reference any Unreal Engine source code.
 Customers should have the plugin source code that's dependent on Unreal Engine source code so that they may attempt to compile it against source-built versions of the engine.

 2.6.2.e Plugins must not distribute .exe or .msi files.